Why Do Dogs Lick You

 But why does my dog lick me so much?

-In addition, the reason why dogs lick people, eat grass, and/or eat poop, all straddle dog behavior and animal nutrition since there are trace minerals and bacteria on people’s skin.
-Lucky for you, I am also a dog nutritionist.
-You’re in for a gross salty bacteria-filled rush, let’s get started.
+In addition, the reason why dogs lick people, eat grass, and/or eat poop, is all straddle dog behavior, training and animal nutrition since there are trace minerals and bacteria on people’s skin.
+Lucky for you, I am also a dog nutritionist and all of these behaviors can be addressed in our Boot Camp (Board and Train) in Los Angeles!
+You’re in for a gross salty bacteria-filled rush.
+Let’s get started.

 Why Dogs Lick You